About the Fund

 In conjunction with the California Wildlands Grassroots Fund, the Northern California Environmental Grassroots Fund hosts an annual convening of all its grantees.
 The day-long session is a time for learning and networking, and is usually built around a central theme, such as fundraising or communicating your group’s story.
-Stay tuned for information about our upcoming 2016 Convening.
-Click here to learn about past Convenings.
+Click here to sign up for our 2017 Convening or Click here to learn about past Convenings.

 Grant Reporting Instructions

 Grassroots Fund grantees must report to us 1 year after receiving a Grassroots Fund grant, using our self-evaluation report form.
 Please log on to your online application system and submit your report there.
 [If you have forgotten your user name and password, please call us at (510) 658-0702 or email grants-at-rosefdn.org]

 Funding Board Members